References & Parameters

 • Kanazawa, A., Kramer, D. K. (2002).
 In vivo modulation of nonphotochemical exciton quenching (NPQ) by regulation of the chloroplast ATP synthase.
 Proc.
 Nat.
 Acad.
 Sci.
 99: 12789-12794. doi:10.1073/pnas.182427499 (opens new window)

-# vH⁺ - Steady-State Proton Flux
+# vH⁺ - Relative Steady-State Proton Flux Estimate

 (3) vH+=gH+×ECSt\text{vH}^{+} = \text{gH}^{+} \times \text{ECS}_{t}